rutvik-gs/GRPC-KV-Store-System/README.md

 - Note: You might need to make the script executable first: `chmod +x tests-e2e.sh`

 There's also integration tests running on this project for individual services.
 So any commits to the `main` branch will test both the services out
+- You can run this yourself !!!
+Head over to github actions tab.

 ## How is all this working ?
 ![alt text](kvStore.png)